omarelashrycs/omarelashrycs/README.md

 ###

-<h4 align="left">✨ Building skills, one line of code at a time<br>📚 Learning, improving, and adapting every day<br>🎯 Aiming to grow into a developer who creates value and inspires others</h4>
+<p style="font-size:22px;" align="left">✨ Building skills, one line of code at a time<br>📚 Learning, improving, and adapting every day<br>🎯 Aiming to grow into a developer who creates value and inspires others</p>

 ###